jessekingf/resume-generator/README.md

 A tool for generating a resume from JSON data into multiple formats:

+1. Plain text
-1. Markdown
+2. Markdown
-2. HTML
+3. HTML
-3. PDF
+4. PDF

 ## Prerequisites